Asian stocks sink after Wall Street declines

 Benchmarks in Shanghai, Tokyo, Seoul and Hong Kong all retreated.
 Sydney was little-changed.

-U.S. stocks fell despite data showing growth in China's gross domestic product held steady in the latest quarter in the face of a tariff war with Washington and consumer spending accelerated.
+U.S. stocks fell despite data showing Chinese gross domestic product growth held steady in the latest quarter in the face of a tariff war with Washington and consumer spending accelerated.

 Wall Street's slide was led by health care stocks.
 Investors fear the potential impact on profits from reform ideas being discussed in Washington and on the presidential campaign trail.